SrijanBadhya/Debsoc/Running the PES Debsoc.md

 - Please announce to everyone that their friends can get recruited into the soc.
 - This doesn't require a whole dedicated phase of recruitments because there won't be that many people to cater to.
 - We still need to make sure people feel like they earned their way into the club.
-- People like Harikeshav, Nahush, Gokul, Aditya Chaitanya, have started off spectating debates and then proceeding to debate themselves.
+- People like Harikeshav, Nahush, Gokul, Aditya Chaitanya, started off by spectating debates and then proceeding to debate themselves.
 I believe spectating should be counted as attendance (like I've said previously).
 - I usually set the bar of attendance as like 5 sessions, and once they pass through that, they get into Shenanigans.